-- James Hardie siding requires a rigid insulation, like polystyrene.
+- James Hardie siding requires rigid insulation, like polystyrene.

 Second, the corner boards of the project aren’t fiber cement, they’re vinyl siding corners = immediate warranty void.

-- Third, none of the required clearance over trim and roof lines are being followed = immediate warranty void.
+- Third, none of the required clearance over trim and roof lines is being followed = immediate warranty void.